-Excessive swelling of the brain can be deadly or lead to dangerous secondary symptoms, so doctors will often give diuretics, or other prescription medications, to reduce pressure on the brain.
+Excessive brain swelling can be deadly or lead to dangerous secondary symptoms.
+So, doctors will often give diuretics, or other prescription medications.
+This can reduce pressure on the brain.
 Because head injuries can cause seizures, patients may also receive anti-seizure medications for several weeks.

 For a free legal consultation, call 317-636-7777

-Brain injuries can cause a wide variety of long-lasting physical, cognitive, communicative, and emotional impairments that can make it difficult, if not impossible, for brain injury victims to function normally in their daily lives.
-In some cases, a team of rehabilitative specialists can help patients overcome some injury-related deficits and relearn basic life skills over time.
-These specialists can include:
+Brain injuries can cause a wide variety of long-lasting physical, cognitive, communicative, and emotional impairments.
+This can make it difficult, if not impossible, for brain injury victims to function normally in their daily lives.
+In some cases, teams of rehabilitative specialists can help patients overcome some injury-related deficits and relearn basic life skills over time.